Aceinna/docs_openrtk/communication_port/User_uart.rst

  - Frame type: 2 bytes, high byte first.
  - Data length: 1 byte, refers to the byte length of the data content.
  - Data content: maximum 255 bytes.
- - Check: crc16 check, 2 bytes, low byte first, from the beginning of the frame type to the end of the data content is included in the check calculation, the check algorithm is as follows:
+ - Check: crc16 check, 2 bytes, low byte first, bytes from the beginning of the "Frame type" to the end of the "Data content" are included in the check calculation, and the check algorithm C code is as follows:

 .. code:: c